 - Over 1 Million Braces Sold Worldwide

-- Free Standard Delivery on all UK orders
+- Free Delivery on orders over £25*

 - Free Returns on all Orders

-Hand and wrist injuries are a common cause of complaint, not only for people involved in sport and exercise.
-Injury can be caused from repetitive actions, carried out daily by most people, such as typing.
-In sports and exercise the repetitive action at the wrist during racquet sports can cause injury, as can trips and falls, which may result in sprains and breaks of the wrist and hand.
+Hand and wrist injuries are a common cause of complaint, not only for people involved in sports and exercise.
+Injuries can be caused by repetitive actions carried out daily, such as typing, or slips, trips and falls, which may result in sprains and breaks of the wrist and hand.

-Each finger consists of three bones called the phalanges, except the thumb which only has two.
+Each finger consists of three bones called the phalanges, except the thumb that only has two.
 Movement of the wrist and hand is controlled by extrinsic and intrinsic hand muscle groups.
 The extrinsic muscles are located on the forearm and control the flexion and extension of the hand and fingers.
-Finer movements of the fingers are controlled by muscles located within the hand; these are known as the intrinsic hand muscles, of which there are over sixty.
+Finer movements of the fingers are controlled by muscles located within the hand; these are known as the intrinsic hand muscles, of which there are more than 60.